 Influenza and other special groups

 Individuals who are immune compromised are at high risk of severe influenza and complications.
 It is important to offer vaccination prior to the initiation of chemotherapy or immune suppressant medication.
-When this is not possible, influenza vaccination is recommended and can be given while an individual is receiving most treatments, please refer to page 16 of the Flu Kit Booklet 2020 for advice on cancer treatments when influenza vaccination may be contraindicated.
-Two doses of vaccine administered four weeks apart are recommended in all age groups undergoing chemotherapy.
+When this is not possible, influenza vaccination is recommended and can be given while an individual is receiving most treatments.
 Following cessation of chemotherapy, normal immune responses return after about 30 days.

 Specialist's advice should be sought when considering influenza vaccination of individuals who have received a haematopoietic stem cell or solid organ transplantation in the preceding 6 months.